tbarmann/ripta-api/README.md

 Note that if a directionId is not specified, the response will appear to have duplicate stops.
 In fact, the stops with the same names are different stops: one is for one direction and the other is for the opposite direction.
 Often they are across the street from each other but share the same name.

+Also note that not all trips contain every stop in this response.
+This returns all stops on all trips.

 Example:
 ```
 api/stops/60?directionId=0&serviceDay=Weekday